abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/03-lab/readme.md

 As an alternative to using class names and an external stylesheet sometimes you may want to use inline style in order to make the style dynamic.

-36. Inside the Main class before the return statement we will add the following object with CSS styles:
+36. Inside the Main component, before the return statement, we will add the following object with CSS styles:

 ```javascript
 const frameStyle = {